Table of Contents

 To verify sales tax rates and rules are loaded, go to Stores > Tax Rules.
 You should see your imported rates attached to a couple of sales tax rules:

-When turning off nexus for a state, please keep in mind that we never remove tax rates for non-nexus states/regions.
+Please keep in mind that we never remove non-TaxJar rates.
 This allows our merchants to use their own custom zip-based rates in Magento if needed.
-After removing a nexus state, you’ll need to manually remove the rates for that state and re-sync your backup rates to refresh the tax rules.
+After removing a nexus state, if you had previously configured custom rates for the state in addition to TaxJar’s rates, you’ll still need to manually remove the custom rates because only TaxJar-imported rates will be removed automatically.

 Backup Sales Tax Classes